Oregon Museum of Science and Industry

-The Oregon Museum of Science and Industry (OMSI, /ˈɒmziː/ OM-zee) is a science and technology museum in Portland, Oregon, United States.
-It contains three auditoriums, including a large-screen theatre, planetarium, and exhibition halls with a variety of hands-on permanent exhibits focused on natural sciences, industry, and technology, while transient exhibits span a wider range of disciplines.
+The Oregon Museum of Science and Industry (OMSI, /ˈɒmziː/ OM-zee) is a science and technology museum aimed at children and teens in Portland, Oregon, United States.
+It contains three auditoriums, including a large-screen theatre, planetarium, and exhibition halls with hands-on permanent exhibits focused on natural sciences, industry, and technology.
+OMSI also regularly utilizes transient exhibits focusing on other disciplines.

 History

 Beginning in 1903, odd artifacts were displayed in hallways and alcoves in Portland City Hall arranged by Colonel L. L. Hawkins.

 When the collection was evicted in 1936, about 12,000 artifacts were stored throughout the city.